 - 1. Federal Financial Report(s).
 You must submit the Federal Financial Report (SF-425) annually. - 2.
 Performance Progress Report(s).
 You must submit a performance progress report annually.
 The "Goals & Progress" section asks for a summary of your goals; a description of what you have achieved; and, if relevant, what tasks remain to complete the project.
 This section must align with the outcomes and outputs you identify in your application.
 When you complete the report, or at any time during or after the period of performance, you may also add the project results using the Products and Media tab in eGMS Reach. - 3.
 Final Reports.
 You must submit a final Federal Financial Report (SF-425) and a final performance report within 120 calendar days after the period of performance ends.
-The final performance report collects information relevant to progress on program-specific goals; impact of the overall project; the degree to which you achieved the mission, goals, and strategies outlined in the approved application; your objectives and accomplishments; barriers encountered; and your overall experiences during the period of performance.
+The final performance report collects information relevant to progress on program-specific goals; impact of the overall project; the degree to which you achieved the mission, goals, and strategies outlined in the approved application; your objectives and accomplishments; barriers encountered; and your overall experiences during the period of performance. - 4.
+Other required reports and/or products.
+You must submit a project brief within 120 calendar days after the period of performance ends.
+Project briefs should be approximately 5-10 pages in length and should document activities completed, lessons learned, conclusions, results, outputs, and outcomes.
+You may include appendices beyond the page count.
+Include links to any published materials or data sets associated with your project.
+NEH will publish the project brief on its website.

-4. Tangible Personal Property Report.
+5. Tangible Personal Property Report.
 If applicable, you must submit the Tangible Personal Property Report (SF-428) and any related forms within 120 calendar days after the period of performance ends.
 You must report all equipment with an acquisition cost of \$10,000 or more per unit purchased with NEH funds.